ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 - [Links](#links)

-**Disco Chat** is a fun, easy-to-use peer-to-peer chat application sporting custom profiles, end-to-end encryption, offline chat sync, and more!
+[**Disco Chat**](https://github.com/TheDiscordian/disco-chat) is a fun, easy-to-use peer-to-peer desktop chat application sporting custom profiles, end-to-end encryption, offline chat sync, and more!
 It's meant to help show developers how to build applications like it.
 Today, it doesn't have binaries available, but there's [an issue open](https://github.com/TheDiscordian/disco-chat/issues/20) requesting help with that ❤️.

 At it's core Disco Chat uses IPFS & libp2p, powered by a [Kubo](https://github.com/ipfs/kubo) node.
 It's **written in mostly JavaScript** with the **interface in HTML/CSS** to hopefully make it easy-to-use for most developers today.
 There's a **Rust component from [Tauri](https://tauri.app/)** which allows us to have a thin browser to work with on the desktop (and mobile in the future!), **giving us the full power of Kubo**, JavaScript, HTML, and CSS in a single application.